The Essential Guide to Commercial Plumbing Valves

 How Lever Ball Valves Work

-A ball valve has a pivoting ball with a hole in the middle that allows liquids to pass through when it’s in line with the flow.
-When the ball is turned to 90 degrees, the flow is blocked.
+A ball valve has a pivoting ball with a hole in the middle that allows liquids and gasses to pass through when it’s in line with the flow.
+When the ball is turned it will isolate on a quarter turn action.

 The Function of Lever Ball Valves